Showing posts with label paint. Show all posts

 I say too expensive, don't get me wrong they are lovely models, but I can buy equally good models in 28 mm and other scales for much less.
 My 6 mm Roman army cost me £60-100 plus rules books £40.
 My Dacian army cost me £60 and by buying other units, I have enabled it to be played as other armies, many for the price of two.

-As to what I like in a game, that has changed over the years but now it tends to be historical, the broad sweep of battalion sized units moving and combining with others to take control of the map and act upon smaller units of the enemy, combining the action of artillery, air, foot and tanks, with as much FOG of war as possible to render me speechless as nothing works.
+As to what I like in a game, that has changed over the years but now it tends to be historical, the broad sweep of battalion sized units moving and combining with others to take control of the map and act upon smaller units of the enemy, combining the action of artillery, air, foot and cavalry/tanks, with as much FOG of war as possible to render me speechless as nothing works.
 Playing against not just the opponent but the vagaries of the dice.

 Yes I do like small 10-30 model skirmish games, but as a second choice or 'For a change'.